What is Righteousness?

 Noah’s faith in God is obvious by his obedience.

-This post is not a comprehensive study of Noah or of righteousness.
-The point of this post is to instead help each one of us take steps toward increased understanding of what righteousness looks like in a believer’s life.
+This is not a comprehensive study of Noah or of righteousness.
+Instead, it helps each one of us take steps toward increased understanding of what righteousness looks like in a believer’s life.

 The following truths will help you get started.
 Be sure to read through their accompanying Bible references.